 - The Water Resources team and our volunteer programs protect and preserve Eagan’s 1,200 lakes, streams, and ponds.

-- Working with the Eagan Energy and Environment Advisory Commission (EEAC) which is made up of Eagan residents appointed by the City Council.
-The purpose of the Energy and Environment Advisory Commission is to respond to the City’s environmental goal by making recommendations to the City Council on local environmental sustainability and energy conservation strategies for the City’s residents, businesses, and municipal operations.
+- Working with the Sustainable Eagan Advisory Commission (SEAC) which is made up of Eagan residents appointed by the City Council.
+The purpose of the Sustainable Eagan Advisory Commission is to respond to the City’s environmental goal by making recommendations to the City Council on local environmental sustainability and energy conservation strategies for the City’s residents, businesses, and municipal operations.

 - Eagan’s forestry team’s efforts along with the 12,000 trees residents planted on private property have increased keeping our air clean and healthy.